Actipro/WinForms-Controls/Documentation/topics/syntaxeditor/user-interface/input-output/clipboard-operations.md

 editor.ActiveView.CopyToClipboard();
 ```

+## Cutting and Copying with HTML and RTF Export

+The text that is copied can also be copied to the clipboard with HTML and RTF exported highlighting.
+Then, if you paste the text in an application such as Word, the text will appear highlighted.

+The [SyntaxEditor](xref:ActiproSoftware.UI.WinForms.Controls.SyntaxEditor.SyntaxEditor).[CanCutCopyDragWithHtml](xref:ActiproSoftware.UI.WinForms.Controls.SyntaxEditor.SyntaxEditor.CanCutCopyDragWithHtml) property controls whether HTML exporting is performed whenever cutting or copying to the clipboard.

+The [SyntaxEditor](xref:ActiproSoftware.UI.WinForms.Controls.SyntaxEditor.SyntaxEditor).[CanCutCopyDragWithRtf](xref:ActiproSoftware.UI.WinForms.Controls.SyntaxEditor.SyntaxEditor.CanCutCopyDragWithRtf) property controls whether RTF exporting is performed whenever cutting or copying to the clipboard.

 ## Pasting Text

 The [IEditorView](xref:ActiproSoftware.UI.WinForms.Controls.SyntaxEditor.IEditorView).[PasteFromClipboard](xref:ActiproSoftware.UI.WinForms.Controls.SyntaxEditor.IEditorView.PasteFromClipboard*) method allows text on the clipboard to be pasted into the document, thereby replacing any text that is currently selected within the view from which the method is called.